hendrikschilling/FASP/README.md

 ## Modularity and Interoperability

-The individual tools mostly operate on quadmeshes stored in the tiffxyz format, wich is just a directory with the mesh corners stored as points three float tiff files (x.tif, y.tif, z.tif) and a meta.json file.
+The individual tools mostly operate on quadmeshes stored in the tiffxyz format, which is just a directory with the mesh corners stored as points three float tiff files (x.tif, y.tif, z.tif) and a meta.json file.
 The surface generated by different stages of the process are interchangable (within reason), so processing steps can be left out.
-For example rendering and ink detection may be run on patches from the first patch generation stage, on traced surfaces or on inpainted surfaces interchangably.
+For example rendering and ink detection may be run on patches from the first patch generation stage, on traced surfaces or on inpainted surfaces interchangeably.

 ## Debugging & Inspection of Results
 Many tools output information on the command line and store additional debugging visualizations in the working directory, useful for accessing the quality and issues with the run.